-In regards to the last point, WAHM.com (Work At Home Mothers Forum) is a website with a forum that is perfect for finding these opportunities.
+Regarding the last point, WAHM.com is a perfect forum for finding these opportunities.
 GrowthHackers.com is a newer site that also has work overflow posted at times.
-They’re better for a different reason though — you can network with business and finance experts, SEO gurus, marketing masters, and more, and you can also learn from them.
+They’re better for a different reason, though — you can network with business and finance experts, SEO gurus, marketing masters, and more, and you can also learn from them.

 So what if I told you that writing online could make you $200,000 a year instead?

 Yes, that’s right … I just doubled the claim!

 This can be done by having a rock star byline footprint.
 The sky is the limit if you are an author at sites like Forbes, USNews, and Wall Street Journal.
 You can use your publishing access to monetize your own product or sell your writing service to those looking for premium backlinks.

 While some of the larger news sites are not looking for new contributors, there’s always another big site around the corner.
 Plus, as you build up your portfolio, you increase your chances of getting approved to join top-level teams.